-As a result of Federal law enforcement efforts and new legislation that dramatically altered sentencing in the Federal criminal justice system, the 1980s brought a significant increase in the number of Federal inmates.
+As a result of Federal law enforcement efforts and new legislation that dramatically altered sentencing in the Federal criminal justice system, the 1980's brought a significant increase in the number of Federal inmates.
 The Sentencing Reform Act of 1984 established determinate sentencing, abolished parole, and reduced good time; additionally, several mandatory minimum sentencing provisions were enacted in 1986, 1988, and 1990.
-From 1980 to 1989, the inmate population more than doubled, from just over 24,000 to almost 58,000.
-During the 1990s, the population more than doubled again, reaching approximately 136,000 at the end of 1999 as efforts to combat illegal drugs and illegal immigration contributed to significantly increased conviction rates.
-From 2000 to the present, the population continued to increase reaching our current population of 215,566.
+From 1980 to 1989, the inmate population more than doubled, from just over 24,000 to almost 58,000, and the number of federal prisons increased to 62.
+During the 1990's, the population more than doubled again, reaching approximately 136,000 at the end of 1999 as efforts to combat illegal drugs and illegal immigration contributed to significantly increased conviction rates.
+By the end of the decade, the Bureau was operating 95 institutions.

 For the next 13 years, the inmate population continued to increase to over 217,000 in 119 institutions.
 In 2014, for the first time in 34 years, the population declined.
 A variety of legislative changes, including most recently the First Step Act of 2018, will continue to contribute to the overall decline in the inmate population.
 Today, the Bureau operates 122 federal prisons and manages an inmate population of 159,206.